bkg/puppet-django/README.md

     include django

 Add a new Django application base.
-This creates an Nginx vhost config, fresh virtualenv, and a default directory structure for deploying your application code:
+This creates an Nginx vhost config, fresh virtualenv, and a default directory structure under /var/www for deploying your application code:

     django::app { 'examplesite': vhostname => 'examplesite.com' }